Lake Constance - Highlights & Hinterland

 Day 7: Gottlieben - Überlingen, 13 mi.
 (22 km)Day 1: Arrival in Überlingen

 The contours of this medieval city, which flourished in the 15th and 16th centuries, can be clearly seen even today.
 Mighty gates and walls, carved out of the surrounding rock, have been preserved to this day.
 The soft rock of the hills around Überlingen allowed the city's builders this unique construction.
 The core of the old town is grouped picturesquely around the “Hofstatt” square with the town hall and many Gothic stair gables.
 The Gothic cathedral of St. Nicholas is also nearby.
 Not only is it imposing on the outside, but it also holds something valuable on the inside, including the works of art by the woodcarver Jörg Zürn.
-He created the sacrament house and the grand high altar.Dinner and overnight at the Parkhotel St. Leonhard.
-This is an exquisite, modern hotel in a scenic position above Überlingen with a wide view of the lake.
-The hotel features an indoor swimming pool and is an ideal hotel for an extension of your stay before or after the trip.
-In fine weather, dinner is served on the hotel terrace with a wonderful view of the city.
+He created the sacrament house and the grand high altar.Dinner and overnight at the Parkhotel St. Leonhard

-After breakfast, the bikes will already be lined up next to the hotel and are ready for departure.
-The bike route begins with an easy descent and then is slightly undulating leading off the public roadways to follow forest and meadow paths with wonderful views of the lake.
+After breakfast, the bikes will already be lined up next to the hotel and will be ready for departure.
+The bike route begins with an easy descent and then is slightly undulating, leading off the public roadways to follow forest and meadow paths with wonderful views of the lake.
 Between Meersburg and Überlingen, you will make a stop at Birnau, the Rococo church that could be a symbol of the entire Lake Constance landscape.
 It is one of the most visited treasures.
 In front of the church, there is a balustrade from which you can enjoy a magnificent and sweeping view of the lake.Meersburg, surrounded by steep vineyards, is one of the most romantic medieval towns on the entire lake.
 Quaint alleys, lined with beautiful old houses, lead up to the castle that still dominates the town today.
-Aritist of all types have always been drawn to this lovely area.
+Artists of all types have always been drawn to this lovely area.
 Annette von Droste-Hülshof, a poet from the Münsterland region, once lived here in Meersburg.

 After an individual tour and lunch break, the bikes are ready and waiting to continue to Salem, the former Cistercian monastery.
 The route leads through field, forest, and meadow paths showcasing an untouched landscape.
-As you pedal, you will see the small glacial hills, or “drumlins” molded during the ice age.
+As you pedal, you will see the small glacial hills, or “drumlins,” molded during the ice age.
 This section of the cycle path is part of the “prelate path”.
 On it the monks and priests moved from Salem Monastery to Birnau to hold mass there.
 The venerable walls of Salem's monastery complex, which now houses a renowned and internationally known boarding school, rise up suddenly.
 Here you can participate in a short tour (approx. 1 hour) or take a coffee break.
 You will then be transferred back to Überlingen (10 km).

-Dinner and 2nd night in the Parkhotel St. Leonhard **** / Überlingen.
+Dinner and 2nd night in the Parkhotel St. Leonhard **** / Überlingen

 Day 3: Morning transfer to Markdorf | Markdorf - Lindau, 32 mi.
 (51 km )

 After a morning transfer of 22 km, you start cycling in the small town of Markdorf.
 For the route to Lindau, you will cycle on a little-known route through small villages and into the farmlands and forests.
-Eventually, the landscape descends to Lake Constance and Wasserburg, which literally translated, means castle in the water.
+Eventually, the landscape descends to Lake Constance and Wasserburg, which, literally translated, means castle in the water.
 The historic peninsula of Wasserburg, with the onion dome of the baroque church St. George, rises from the landscape and is an iconic landmark of the region.Cycling onward from Wasserburg to Lindau, you will enjoy a traffic-free route to the gates of your hotel at Lindau harbor.
 The port entrance with lighthouse and lions is one of the postcard motifs of Lake Constance.

 Tonight is your free time to explore, stroll on the harbor promenade, enjoy the alpine views, and dine where you wish.

-Overnight at the Lindauer Hof **** / Lindau.
 This hotel is situated in a picturesque location on the island of Lindau with a view of the famous Lindaus harbor entrance.

 It is family-run, comfortable, and rated 4-star.
 The ideal location seduces you into an evening stroll along the waterfront.
 The beautiful conservatory restaurant with a view of the lake invites you to stop and enjoy a perfect place for your personal dining.Day 4: Lindau - St. Gallen, 20 mi.
 (32 km)

 The medieval city of Lindau merits a closer look before you set off for your cycling day.
-On a guided tour you get a good overview of history and architecture.
+On a guided tour, you get a good overview of history and architecture.
 There are alleys and streets lined with arches, a magnificently painted town hall crowned with stepped gables, and wonderfully decorated churches.
 The port of Lindau is the most important in Bavaria and its entrance is flanked by a lighthouse and a huge stone lion.
 The bike path from Lindau to Bregenz takes you across the German-Austrian border.
 You bike the winding paths near the shore, to the natural idyll of the Bregenzer Ache, and finally to the biodiverse nature reserve near Rohrspitz, surrounded by two arms of the Rhine.
 Not only a haven for migratory birds, it is also rich in flora and fauna, and is an intensely beautiful wilderness.
-In May the nightingale sings and the cuckoo calls.After you have passed the Swiss customs station, you reach the town of Rheineck.
+In May, the nightingale sings, and the cuckoo calls.After you have passed the Swiss customs station, you reach the town of Rheineck.
 St. Gallen, located in the four-country corner of Switzerland, Germany, Austria, and the Principality of Liechtenstein.
-Because it is located on a hill, you can opt for a short train ride (or for smaller groups, bus transfer) to the top.
+Because it is located on a hill, you can opt for a short train ride (or for smaller groups, a bus transfer) to the top.
 It is then a 10-minute walk (650 m) from the train station in St. Gallen to your modern and very comfortable hotel, located close to the old town.

-Dinner and overnight at Hotel Einstein **** / St. Gallen.
 Four-star hotel with very comfortable furnishings behind a classical facade.
-It is ideally located for an evening stroll through the nearby old town and the venerable district of St. Gallen Cathedral and its monastery district.
+It is ideally located for an evening stroll through the nearby old town and the venerable district of St. Gallen Cathedral and its monastery district.Day 5: St. Gallen monastery district - Gottlieben, 23 or 28 mi.
+(37 or 44 km)

 From the Middle Ages to the present day, St. Gallen has been an affluent city.
 The huge, centuries-old monastery with its cathedral and the world-famous abbey library (UNESCO World Heritage Site) are the heart of the old town.
-Here you will participate in a guided tour led by a knowledgeable expert with eloquence and inexhaustible expertise.
-Here too you can admire the works by Anton Feuchtmayer!At the end of the city tour, your guide will take you on foot to a hillside residential and university district on the outskirts of Gallen where the bikes will be waiting.
+Here, you will participate in a guided tour led by a knowledgeable expert with eloquence and inexhaustible expertise.
+Here, too, you can admire the works by Anton Feuchtmayer!At the end of the city tour, your guide will take you on foot to a hillside residential and university district on the outskirts of Gallen where the bikes will be waiting.
 An undulating route leads down to the lakeshore, on which you cycle more downhill than uphill.
 In between, the tour guides offer a transfer for a 7.5 km particularly hilly section, but if you prefer and want a challenge, you can cycle the distance.
 You approach the lakeside on agricultural paths and small streets.

-Dinner in the hotel restaurant and overnight stay in Hotel Porto Sofie *** / Gottlieben.
 The historic, listed half-timbered house is picturesquely situated on the banks of the Seerhein / Bodensee in the idyllic and romantic Gottlieben.
 Living here is an exclusive pleasure, because in summer this house is often booked out well in advance for weddings and anniversaries.
 The hotel only reopened in April 2021 after a renovation.
 The historical character of the house was retained.
 All rooms are lovingly and individually furnished.
-Due to the historical floor plan some rooms are small, but the very atmospheric ambience in a fantastic location makes up for it.
+Due to the historical floor plan, some rooms are small, but the very atmospheric ambience in a fantastic location makes up for it.Equivalent historical hotels (3-star) on the lakeshore in Gottlieben are the Hotel Die Krone and Hotel Drachenburg.

 Day 6: Reichenau - Stein am Rhein, 23 mi.
 (36 km)

-Today you will get to know another Lake Constance Island, Reichenau, which you will reach by boat.
+Today, you will get to know another Lake Constance Island, Reichenau, which you will reach by boat.
 Reichenau is famous for the fine vegetables that grow here and for several of the most venerable Romanesque churches in Germany.
 The German abbot Walahfrid once lived in the monastery of Reichenau.
 He was not only an important theologian and excellent scholar but also a gifted gardener.
 He created the famous herb garden that can still be visited today.Once again by boat, you travel from Reichenau over to the north bank of the Untersee to Allensbach, a village whose name has become world-famous due to its well-known opinion research institute.
-From Allensbach the cycle path leads up into the woods above the lake, and later downhill back to the shore and on to Stein am Rhein on the Swiss side.
+From Allensbach, the cycle path leads up into the woods above the lake, and later downhill back to the shore and on to Stein am Rhein on the Swiss side.
 Stein am Rhein is a truly "picturesque" town.
 Its charming half-timbered houses are like a picture postcard with facades lavishly painted with frescoes.
-For the return trip from Stein am Rhein you will travel by train (for smaller groups by bus).
+For the return trip from Stein am Rhein, you will travel by train (for smaller groups by bus).

 Closing dinner in the hotel restaurant and 2nd night in the Hotel Porto Sofie or alternative / Gottlieben